it3xl/git-repo-sync/README.md

 ## Synchronization of Branches of Remote Git-repositories

 The **git-repo-sync** synchronizes branches between two remote Git-repositories.<br/>
-It is like you have two entry points to a single repository and your two remote Git-repositories will be behaving as a single repository.<br/>
+Your two remote Git-repositories start behave as a single repository.<br/>

 **git-repo-sync** implemented as a bash script.

-The main idea of this tool is to install, auto-run every couple of minutes and forget.<br/>
+The main idea of this tool is to install, configure, auto-run every couple of minutes and forget.<br/>
 But know "The Trade-off" section below.

 ## Use cases

-* Adhesion of Git-remote-repositories of a client and a software/support supplier.
+* Adhesion of Git-remote-repositories of clients and software/support suppliers.
+Temporary or permanent.
-    * Access to your Git remote repository is restricted by your local network.
-    * After completing of some work, remote access to your Git repository could be terminated.
-* Provides an independence from your base remote Git repository if it is slow and could be out of service time after time.
+* Independence from an external remote Git repository if it is slow and could be out of service time after time.
 * You software teams have independent Git remote repositories.

-## How to run it
+## How to use

 Copy **git-repo-sync** somewhere